-The platform was in a deep cutting alongside a three arch bridge carrying Beech Road,(later Station Road) over the line.
-This location was formally part of Quarrell’s Copse and is about a mile from Wootton village.
+The platform was in a deep cutting alongside a three arch bridge carrying Beech Road,(later Station Road) over the line, about a mile from Wootton village.
 In 1907, a station masters’ house was constructed high above the station and an arch of the bridge was bricked in to provide ladies toilets.
 A booking office was also later provided in this way.
 To the east of the bridge an access road was provided to a new 110ft siding which was worked from a ground frame.

-The station was closed ‘on and from’ Monday 21 September 1953, although occasional trains would stop to set down or pick up local staff members until the line closed.
-The difficult clay conditions at the station site led to constant maintenance and part of the old platform was cut back due to encroachment.
+The station was closed on Monday 21 September 1953, although occasional trains would stop to set down or pick up local staff members until the line closed.
+The difficult clay conditions at the station site required constant maintenance and part of the old platform was cut back due to encroachment.
 The line finally closed in February 1966 and lay dormant until 24th January 1971.

-The Steam Railway received less than a weeks notice to quit the Newport base and move the locomotive and rolling stock to Havenstreet through the troubled site at Wootton.
+The Steam Railway received less than a weeks notice to quit the Newport base and move their locomotive and rolling stock to Havenstreet through the troubled site at Wootton.
 A small team cleared the collapsed bank from the track and packed up the rails to allow passage of four very heavy passenger and goods trains.

 Steam Railway trains started running from Havenstreet to Wootton Station Road Bridge at Easter 1971; the following year a survey of the old station site suggested it could be stabilized and reused.
 Work commenced but came to an abrupt halt some months later when, after a period of very heavy rain, the whole bank was in immanent danger of collapse!
 The scheme was abandoned and the cutting filled together with the whole area under and around Station Road bridge, which, incidentally still exists under the road by the station bus stops.
 The Railway made plans for a new terminus further east but it was not until 1977 the the first engine was able to run round its train.
 The station formally opened in August 1986.